ZerBea/hcxdumptool/README.md

 Get information about VENDOR, model, chipset and driver here: https://wikidevi.com

 Manufacturers do change chipsets without changing model numbers.
-Sometimes they add (v)ersion or (rev)ersion.
+Sometimes they add (v)ersion or (rev)vision.

 This list is for information purposes only and should not be regarded as a binding presentation of the products: